 The inclusive environment involves integrating children with disabilities into the general education classroom throughout the day.
 It also supports a variety of co-teaching models, with special education teachers and general education teachers encouraged to find a model that works best for them while meeting the needs of the students with disabilities.

 The resource environment allows the special education teacher to remove special education students from the general education classroom to teach them in another location that may be more appropriate on an as-needed basis.
 With the new way of thinking and the modern approach to special education, resource room teaching is pretty minimal these days and typically only takes place for part of the school day when it is necessary.
 This means it’s common for special education teachers to work in both types of environments, often on the same school day.

-Working with children with severe issues that require them to be taught outside of the general classroom could very well mean working in a self-contained classroom or even a separate school for children who can’t manage in a traditional school environment.
+Some children have severe issues that require extra attention, which could mean working in a separate classroom or school for those who don’t thrive in a traditional environment.

-The Special Education Teacher’s Job is to Implement Policies Established Under IDEA
+The Special Education Teacher’s Job is to Enforce IDEA Policy

 - An appropriate education, free of charge

 - Education in the LRE at the school closest to their home

 - Appropriate supplementary aids and services that allow them to get the most out of their instructional program

 Under IDEA, (1) states must have an early intervention system for children age birth to age 2 with disabilities; and (2) public schools must provide special education to children ages 3-21.
 Your goal as a special education teacher is to identify, assess and then provide services that allow children who have disabilities to succeed academically.